Overall Volume is Double 2006 Level; Outside Group Advertising Has Tripled;

 Table formats: pdf, xls, or zipped xml

 Across all races, there were just slightly more pro-Republicans ads than pro-Democratic ads aired, with pro-Republican ads accounting for 50.3 percent of the total ad airings.
-(Information on gubernatorial advertising in additional states is available on the project website at: http://election-ad.research.wesleyan.edu/2010/10/21/gov-ad-update/).
+(Information on gubernatorial advertising in additional states is available on the project website at: https://election-ad.research.wesleyan.edu/2010/10/21/gov-ad-update/).
 Among the states that saw at least 100 ad airings, Republicans held the greatest advantage in terms of percentage of total ads aired in Tennessee, South Dakota, Iowa, Oklahoma and Alabama.
 Democrats held the greatest percentage advantage in total ad airings in Arkansas, Colorado, Alaska, Rhode Island and New York.

 Sometimes lost amidst the focus on Citizens United and control of Congress this year is the fact that key battlegrounds in gubernatorial races may fundamentally shape the political landscape on important policy issues, not to mention redistricting,” said Erika Franklin Fowler, assistant professor of government at Wesleyan University and co-director of the Wesleyan Media Project.
 “The sheer volume of advertising is one prime indication that both sides understand how high the stakes are.”